Andres14-Hernandez/SpaceView/README.md

 - Keyword-based search.
 - Display of results in an interactive gallery.
-- Integration with NASA’s official API to fetch updated content.
+- Integration with NASA’s official API and spaceflight API to fetch updated content.
 - Simple and responsive interface.

 # Installation